[Music/Culture] Owiny Sigoma Band

 The original genesis and unusual backstory behind The Owiny Sigoma Band started back in January 2009, when five adventurous London musicians embarked on a voyage to Nairobi to meet and collaborate with the native Kenyan Musicians, with no real agenda other than to immerse themselves in the culture, get to know the people and their surroundings, and to facilitate some form of musical exchange with the local musicians.
 This trip ultimately resulted in the formation of an ingenious multi-ethnic supergroup that would produce three remarkable albums together.

-~ Meet the two incredible Kenyan musicians at the heart of Owiny ~
+~ Meet the two Kenyan musicians at the heart of Owiny ~

 The UK crew of Owiny Sigoma includes keyboardist/singer Jesse Hackett (Metal Preyers, Teeth Agency), his bass-playing brother Louis Hackett (Louis Slipperz), jazz drummer Tom Skinner, and guitarist Sam Lewis and Chris Morphitis, who also ended up doubling up on Boyzouki.

 The initial expedition to Nairobi was a cross-culture project partly facilitated by Art of protest, a voluntary organisation that focuses on promoting musicians and funding multi-cultural collaboration.
 Art of Protest sowed the seeds of Owiny Sigoma Band by introducing the Londoners to Joseph Nuamungu, an old school master of the eight stringed lyre, the Nyatiti, a 250 year old Kenyan instrument.
 Joseph then drafted in his drumming partner and longtime friend, Charles Owoko, a prodigy of the Nyiduonge drums.
-Once this ensemble got together, the stage was set for an incredible multi-ethnic fusion.
+Once this ensemble got together and formed, the stage was set for an incredible multi-ethnic fusion to take place.

 It was during the recording of the band's second album, POWER PUNCH (2013) that the group's style evolved and became fully realised, experimental electronic textures and soundscapes mixed with traditional West Kenyan lyre instrumentation to produce a collection of infectiously hypnotic afro-electro fusions which cemented Owiny Sigoma's sound and propelled the Luo/London supergroup in a brand new uncharted sonic territory.
 Bubbling keyboards, razor sharp bass grooves, thumping drum machine poly-rhythms, hypnotising lyre melodies, airtight jazz percussion, all blended with Joseph's tough Luo rap mantras and Jesse Hackett's mellow and smooth vocals.

-This article is dedicated to the memory of the late, great Charles Owoko
+This article is dedicated to the memory of the late Charles Owoko

 https://owinysigomaband.bandcamp.com ~ Support the Artists